Aspose/releases.aspose.com/content/en/slides/nodejs-net/new-releases/aspose.slides-for-node.js-via-.net-24.4.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Slides for Node.js via .NET 24.4 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### An Updated API

+We are transitioning to a modern Aspose.Slides API that will gradually replace dependencies on `System.Drawing` for a more streamlined development experience.
+New classes and enums like `IImage`, `ImageFormat`, and `Images` facilitate image handling within the updated API.

+### ZIP64 Support for Presentations

+With the help of the newly added `PptxOptions.Zip64Mode` in Aspose.Slides for Node.js via .NET 24.4, developers can save presentations in ZIP64 format for presentations exceeding the limitations of traditional ZIP formats.

+### XML Presentation Export

+You can easily export your presentations to the PowerPoint XML format with the help of the new `SaveFormat.Xml` enum member.

+### Improved Text Extraction

+Experience accurate text extraction from group shapes when converting presentations to various formats using the latest release of the Node.js presentation API.

+### Detect Password-Protected Macros

+The ability to detect if presentation macros are password-protected has been introduced.

+### Bug Fixes

+In this version of Aspose.Slides for Node.js via .NET, numerous bug fixes address issues related to comments, thumbnails, tables, charts, text extraction, and image handling during presentation processing.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Slides for Node.js via .NET 24.4 Release Notes](https://releases.aspose.com/slides/nodejs-net/release-notes/2024/aspose-slides-for-nodejs-via-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}